dbeck/dbeck.github.io/_posts/2015-11-28-Scalesmall-W2-First-Redesign.markdown

 - I need to check how much history a node keeps about the map
 - the nodes who don't participate in a subrange may not want to keep too much history about it

+### Previous episodes

+- [First episode](/Scalesmall-Experiment-Begins/) started with lots of ideas
+- [The second episode](/Scalesmall-W1-Combininig-Events/) continued with more ideas and the now obsolete protocol